marko-604/Emotion-Recognition/README.md

 - Fine-tuned the final layers for emotion classification.
 - Optimized hyperparameters for improved performance.
 - Implemented learning rate scheduling and mixed precision training.

+### LLM Integration (Ollama + Mistral)

+- To enhance the application, an LLM (Mistral via Ollama) is integrated for real-time emotion interpretation.
+The workflow includes:

+- The model detects emotions from video input.

+- The detected emotion is sent to the local Mistral model running on Ollama.

+- The LLM provides contextual insights based on the detected emotion, such as analyzing patterns or prompting the user with relevant questions.

+- Prompt to model: `prompt": f"Player intent: '{intent}'.
+Here is their emotion data during the desired event:\n{emotions}\n\nAnalyze how their emotions relate to intent.", ` Prompt to user: `player_intent = input("What are you about to do? ")`

 ## Implementation
 The main components of the project: